themaire/raspbian_configurator/README.md

 # raspberry pi ansible role

-!!
+Notice:
 Vault's file password in group_vars/new folder : foobar ,
 where you need to edit to adapt new users names and passwords. ansible-vault rekey ./group_vars/new/vault.yml ansible-vault edit ./group_vars/new/vault.yml

+Dont forget to replace the file ./role/raspberry_pi/files/foobar.key.pub by "your futur username".key.pub like boby.key.pub
+To generate it : ssh-keygen -f ~/.ssh/boby.key

 Supports:
 - Update and Upgrade each node.